Physical Determination of the Action: Genesis of algebra

-The existence of meaningful physical quantities for Dynamics \{\ref{Kap - KM Dynamics - Basic Dynamical Measures}\} - and derived from them fundamental equations \{\ref{Kap - KM Dynamics - Differentiated Analysis}\} \{\ref{Kap - KM Dynamics - Principle of Least Action}\} - is tied to conditions (see figure \ref{pic_Begriffsbildung_als_Arbeitsprozess}).
-All elements of the model (congruent unit actions $w_{\mathbf{1}}$) must satisfy physical conditions and the construction procedure for the model (their controlled association '$\ast$' for impulse reversion $W_{(i)}$ (\ref{Abschnitt -- kin quant elast coll - associate N_(1) transversal collisions}) and for absorption $W_{\mathrm{cal}}$ (\ref{Abschnitt -- kin quant Absorptions Wirkung - Calorimeter collision cascade Model})) must be realizable.
-Then we arrive - by counting equivalent dynamical units $\mathbf{1}_E\big|_{0}$ and $\mathbf{1}_{\mathbf{p}}$ in material model $W_{\mathrm{cal}}$ - at meaningful basic physical quantities of energy and momentum.
-One can check whether those conditions are satisfied for gravitational and quantum mechanical circumstances and to what extent one wants to use the corresponding mathematical formulation.\footnote{The measurement theoretical view points out limitations of familiar approach but also from what grounds a mathematical formulation - adapted to quantum mechanical and gravitational conditions - can arise.} \\
+The existence of basic physical quantities for dynamics \{\ref{Kap - KM Dynamics - Basic Dynamical Measures}\} and the associated fundamental equations \{\ref{Kap - KM Dynamics - Differentiated Analysis}\} \{\ref{Kap - KM Dynamics - Principle of Least Action}\} is tied to conditions.
+Provided the building blocks $w_{\mathbf{1}}$ of the model satisfy all physical conditions and the concatenation procedure ''$\!\ast$'' is realizable, then by counting the standard elements in our model one arrives at well-defined physical quantities of energy and momentum.
+From the geometric structure of the model (impulse reversion figure \ref{pic_elast_collision_2-5}, absorption figure \ref{pic_calorimeter_model}) we derive the fundamental equations.
+One can check whether the underlying operations are feasible in the gravitational and quantum mechanical domain and to what extent one can use or alter the corresponding mathematical formalism.
+The operationalization reveals the scope and limitations of the familiar approach but also from what grounds a mathematical formulation faithful to the basic measurement operations under quantum mechanical and gravitational conditions can arise.